projnanda/projnanda/upgrade_or_switch.md

 Unlike traditional web components that remain idle until triggered by a user or a client issues a request, these AI agents are long-lived, goal-oriented, proactive computational entities with built-in reasoning capabilities that can anticipate needs, take initiative, maintain ongoing state, retain contextual memory and work towards defined goals without constant human direction.
 AI Agents leverage advanced machine learning models to interpret ambiguous instructions, adapt to changing circumstances, and make context-sensitive decisions within their domain of operation - capabilities that move far beyond the web's traditional, stateless request-response paradigm and exist on a continuum of autonomy.

-AI agents, operating with varying degrees of autonomy, are poised to reshape both human–computer interaction and agent-to-agent interaction with digital systems and with each other through digital intermediaries.
+AI agents, operating with varying degrees of autonomy, are poised to reshape both humanâ€“computer interaction and agent-to-agent interaction with digital systems and with each other through digital intermediaries.
 Figure 1 contrasts today's reactive page/API model with this proactive, memory-driven architecture.

 ![Traditional Web vs Internet of AI Agents](assets/figure1_traditional_vs_agents.png)